Assessing the Impact of Sequence Length Learning on Classification Tasks for Transformer Encoder Models: Abstract

 \section{Abstract}

-Classification algorithms using Transformer architectures can be affected by the sequence length learning problem whenever observations from different classes have a different length distribution.
-This problem brings models to use sequence length as a predictive feature instead of relying on important textual information.
-Even if most public datasets are not affected by this problem, privately corpora for fields such as medicine and insurance may carry this data bias.
-This poses challenges throughout the value chain given their usage in a machine learning application.
-In this paper, we empirically expose this problem and present approaches to minimize its impacts.
+\begin{quote} Classification algorithms using Transformer architectures can be affected by the sequence length learning problem whenever observations from different classes have a different length distribution.
+This problem causes models to use sequence length as a predictive feature instead of relying on important textual information.
+Although most public datasets are not affected by this problem, privately owned corpora for fields such as medicine and insurance may carry this data bias.
+The exploitation of this sequence length feature poses challenges throughout the value chain as these machine learning models can be used in critical applications.
+In this paper, we empirically expose this problem and present approaches to minimize its impacts. \end{quote}